thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ## Introduction

 All [IoT Dashboards](/docs/{{docsPrefix}}user-guide/dashboards/) are constructed using **ThingsBoard widgets** defined in the Widget Library.
-Each widget provides end-user functionality such as data visualization, remote device control, alarm management and display of static custom HTML content.
+Widgets are used to display data and visualize information obtained from devices connected to the Thingsboard platform, remote device control, alarms management, and display static custom html content.

 ## Widget Types